GPT-4 Vision vs LLaVA

 Architectural Difference

 GPT-4 is primarily built upon a transformer-based design, where it excels in natural language understanding and generation.
 After training, the model is fine-tuned using reinforcement learning from human feedback.
-GPT-4 can process text and image inputs and generate text-based responses, unlike its predecessors where it can only process text prompts.
+Unlike its predecessors, GPT-4 can process text and image inputs and generate text-based responses, unlike its predecessors, which can only process text prompts.

 LLaVA, on the other hand, leverages the capabilities of Vicuna, an open-sourced chatbot trained by fine-tuning LLaMA and a visual model.
 For processing image inputs, LLaVA uses a pre-trained CLIP visual encoder which extracts visual features from the input images and links them to language embeddings of pre-trained LLaMA using an adaptable projection matrix.
 This projection effectively transforms visual elements into language embedding tokens, thereby establishing a connection between textual and visual data.